ricsanfre/pi-cluster/docs/_docs/elasticsearch.md

   {{site.data.alerts.note}} **(3): Disable TLS automatic configuration**

+  By default ECK configures secured communications with auto-signed SSL certificates.
+Access to its service endpoint on port 9200 is only available through https.

   Disabling TLS automatic configuration in Elasticsearch HTTP server enables Linkerd (Cluster Service Mesh) to gather more statistics about connections.
-Linkerd is parsing plain text traffic (HTTP) and not encrypted (HTTPS).
+Linkerd is parsing plain text traffic (HTTP) instead of encrypted (HTTPS).

-  Linkerd service mesh will enforce secure communications between all PODs.
+  Linkerd service mesh will enforce secure communications using TLS between all PODs.

   {{site.data.alerts.end}}